Xavrax/maciej-the-bot/README.md

 Is it possible to check all supported commands by running binary with `--help` flag or calling `help` command from discord chat or just take a look at [help file](help.txt).

+## Old bot

+The old Maciej can be found at separated branch [old-maciej](https://github.com/Xavrax/maciej-the-bot/tree/old-maciej) and won't be supported anymore.